 - Building Responsibility: Experiential therapy programs that require recreational activities ask that patients develop a sense of personal responsibility.
 They must follow the rules, protect themselves, and protect one another.

-- Self-expression and Self-esteem: Art therapy can help patients learn to better express their emotions and build feelings of self-esteem in the face of a completed project (Journal of Addictions Nursing).
+- Self-expression and Self-esteem: Art therapy for recovery helps patients learn to better express their emotions and build feelings of self-esteem.

 Call now to find recovery programs that offer experiential therapy!

 Experiential therapy shouldn’t start until the patient is stable in their recovery.
 This can mean detox treatment should occur first and experiential therapy afterward.
 However, many patients with co-occurring mental disorders find experiential therapies to be extremely helpful.
 This means some people with long-term psychological symptoms may want to seek this option before all withdrawal symptoms have subsided.

 Starting experiential therapy should occur on a patient-by-patient basis, as not everyone is ready to begin a program like this right away.
 Art therapy for recovery requires concentration many individuals don’t have early on.
 It can also be dangerous to take part in recreational therapy activities for substance abuse if you still have physical withdrawal symptoms.
 It is important that each and every patient has their own timeline.